seed-hypermedia/seed/docs/docs/hypermedia-protocol/concepts.md

 ## Document

-A document is a cohesive piece of content which contains metadata and a hierarchal list of [blocks](./document-blocks).
+A document is a cohesive piece of content which contains metadata and a hierarchal list of [blocks](./document-blocks.md).

-In the [permanent data](./permanent-data), the document is represented as a series of [document operations](./document-operations) within Changes.
-After interpreting these operations, the you may arrive at the [state of a document](./document-state).
+In the [permanent data](./permanent-data.md), the document is represented as a series of [document operations](./document-operations.md) within Changes.
+After interpreting these operations, the you may arrive at the [state of a document](./document-state.md).

 ## Home Document

+The Document with an empty path, which may be used as the profile or "home page" for an account.

+The Home Document is addressed with a Hypermedia URL of `hm://ACCOUNT_ID`, using the [Account ID](./accounts.md#account-id)

+## Owner

+The owner is the account who ultimately controls the document.
+If the Document URL is `hm://BOB_ACCOUNT_ID/my-document`, the owner is Bob.

+## Change

+A [Document Change](./blob-change.md) is a blob of data that describes how the content and metadata of a Document is changing.

-## Changes
+## Version

+The list of leaf Changes which represent a specific version of a document.

+The current Version is defined by the most recent set of Changes that has been designated by valid Refs.

+A Version may be specified in any [Hypermedia URL](./hypermedia-url.md#version).

 ## Capability

-A capability is a blob of data that gives one account additional priveliges in the context of another account.
+A capability gives one account additional priveliges in the context of another account.
 For example, Alice may have a document called "Best Books", which she wants to let Bob edit.
 So Alice may create a capability which roughly looks like this:

 ```
 {